juvenal/juvenal.github.io/_posts/2004-06-18-awakening.md

 layout: post
 categories: personal opinions
 ---
 Many people pass by life...
 They don't care about it.
 Usually they are a lot busy thinking about their possessions and their will, in the future, or their memories in the past, but they never live the moment, and so, life pass by them.
-The most important time, simply pass by, because they never had time...
+The most important time, simply pass by, because they never had time...<!--more-->

 Life in the big cities imposes it on us, with it's continuous competition.
 Everybody is pushed to it's limit, having to give more and more in exchange of less time and a lower quality of life.
 But the most alarming thing is that many of this people thinks that it's normal...
 These people lost, or never have, the real sense of "being alive".